cscart/docs/en/user_guide/users/customers/index.rst

     :align: center
     :alt: View a customer's reward point balance and history using the gear button in the admin panel.

 By clicking **Points**, administrators can view the current reward point balance and the history of balance changes.
-They can manually add or withdraw reward points by using the **gear** button.
+They can manually add or withdraw reward points by using the **+** button.

 .. image:: img/points_log.png
     :align: center